 How do I apply for a position as an independent doctoral candidate?

 Open positions for doctoral students are often posted by universities and research institutes directly on their website or on platforms like bw-career.com alongside other job openings.
 Anyone who meets the requirements for the position (for example, a master's degree or experience in specific scientific subjects) can apply.
 For international candidates, it is important to consider questions like: Do I need a work permit?
-Is a German PhD recognized in my home country?
-What are the language requirements for my final PhD thesis or dissertation?
+Is a German Doctorate recognized in my home country?
+What are the language requirements for my final doctoral thesis or dissertation?

 Another option is to apply directly to a professor, department or institute by sending in an abstract about the research project you plan to conduct.
-This application needs to be very well prepared and the project well considered in order to convince a professor to become your PhD advisor.
+This application needs to be very well prepared and the project well considered in order to convince a professor to become your doctoral advisor.
 The best way to identify potential advisors is to speak with professors or academic advisors at the university where you did your undergraduate or master’s degree.
 You can also find potential advisors by identifying authors of important papers in the field you plan to focus on.

 Since each university and department has its own regulations and expectations, it is highly recommended to contact them directly before applying.

 Applications for traditional doctoral studies are generally considered on a rolling basis, so applications can be submitted at any time.
 Positions for doctoral students are also advertised throughout the year, but if you are applying for scholarships, you should plan to apply at least one year in advance of the date you’d like to start.

 Structured doctoral programs generally have fixed deadlines, but they vary greatly from program to program.
 It is best to visit the website of the programs or contact them directly if you have any questions about when to apply.